-→Please check the outreach activities that you conduct that are designed to assure that eligible households are made aware of all LIHEAP assistance available:

-\underline{X} provide intake service through home visits or by telephone for the physically infirm (i.e. elderly or disabled).

-\underline{X} place posters/flyers in local and county social service offices, offices of aging, Social Security offices, VA, etc.

-X publish articles in local newspapers or broadcast media announcements.

-include inserts in energy vendor billings to inform individuals of the availability of all types of LIHEAP assistance.

-make mass mailing to past recipients of LIHEAP.

-\underline{X} informs low income applicants of the availability of all types of LIHEAP assistance at application intake for other low-income programs.

-\underline{X} execute interagency agreements with other low-income program offices to perform outreach to target groups.

-\underline{X} other (Please specify): The NC Division of Social Services partners with the NC Division of Aging and Adult Services to provide outreach to aging and disabled adults regarding our heating assistance component.

-2605(b)(4) → Please describe how you will assure that LIHEAP is coordinated with similar and related programs.
-The description provided applies to all components unless specifically noted.

-(coordination) LIHEAP is coordinated with the following programs: Adult Services, SSI, Work First Family Assistance (TANF), Low Income Energy Assistance Program (LIEAP), Crisis Intervention Program (CIP), Weatherization, local Energy Programs, Food and Nutrition Services (SNAP), and Medicaid.
+LIHEAP is coordinated with the following programs: Adult Services, SSI, Work First Family Assistance (TANF), Low Income Energy Assistance Program (LIEAP), Crisis Intervention Program (CIP), Weatherization, local Energy Programs, Food and Nutrition Services (SNAP), and Medicaid.

 These programs conduct outreach for the LIHEAP Program.

 The goal of the Commission of Indian Affairs is to provide awareness among Native Americans regarding assistance available through various community resources, including help with heating and cooling needs.
 The Division of Social Services contracts with the Commission to conduct outreach and make referrals to local departments of social services for energy assistance.

-2605(b)(5) 2605(b)(2) 2605(b)(8A) → The statute requires that there be no difference in the treatment of households eligible because of their income and those eligible because they receive benefits under TANF, Food Stamps, SSI, or certain means-tested veteran's programs ("categorically eligible").
+2605(b)(5) 2605(b)(2) 2605(b)(8A) 9 The statute requires that there be no difference in the treatment of households eligible because of their income and those eligible because they receive benefits under TANF, Food Stamps, SSI, or certain means-tested veteran's programs ("categorically eligible").
 How do you ensure there is no difference when determining eligibility and benefit amounts?
+This applies to all components unless specifically noted below.

+(benefit levels)

-This applies to all components unless specifically noted below. (benefit levels) To be eligible for our heating component (LIEAP), all households whether categorically or non-categorically eligible, must have income at or below 130% of the current Federal poverty level and assets/resources must be below \$2,250.
+To be eligible for our heating component (LIEAP), all households whether categorically or non-categorically eligible, must have income at or below 150% of the current Federal poverty level.
 Priority in eligibility is given to disabled persons and households with a member age 60.
 Households may apply at the local county department of social services.

+To be eligible for our cooling component (Summer Cooling Program), all households whether categorically or non-categorically eligible, must have at or below 150% of the Federal poverty level.
+Priority in eligibility is given to disabled persons, households with a member age 60and older and households with children age 5 and under.

-To be eligible for our crisis component (CIP) categorically or non- categorically, households must have income at or below 150% of the current Federal poverty level and must be experiencing or in danger of experiencing a heating or cooling crisis.
+To be eligible for our crisis component (CIP) categorically or noncategorical, households must have income at or below 150% of the current Federal poverty level and must be experiencing or in danger of experiencing a heating or cooling crisis.
 Households may apply at the local county department of social services.

 To be eligible for the Weatherization Assistance Program (WAP), a household must have income at or below 200% of the current Federal poverty level, and it must be cost-effective to weatherize the home.
 The grantee agrees to weatherize all households determined to be income eligible within the dollars available and consistent with program priorities.
 The grantee agrees that all households receive equal treatment in the calculation of benefits but not necessarily equal dollars.
 Households apply at their local community action agency.
 The Heating and Air Repair and Replacement Program (HARRP) is a program administered alongside WAP.
 Households must be at or below 200% of the current Federal poverty level.